-Information about Call for Abstracts, Call for Innovatiors as well as funding opportunities are included.
+Information about funding opportunities and calls for abstracts from AGE-WELL, Canadian Hospice Palliative Care, Canadian Insitutes of Health Research, Canadian Frailty Network, Government of Canada, Ontairo SPOR SUPPORT Unit, Parkinson Canada, Social Sciences and Humanities Research Council are included.
 A number of upcoming events and educational opportunities are listed.
 Sign up to receive Linkages directly here.

 The SF7 Toolkit supports clinical best practices for healthcare providers across the sectors of care and includes self-management tools for older adults and their caregivers.
 The toolkit provides a common practice framework that complements the unique skills and practices of the various care providers helping older adults.
 SF7 focuses on seven clinical areas that support resilience, independence, and quality of life: cognition (particularly delirium), mobility, social engagement, continence, pain, nutrition, and polypharmacy.
 The SF7 toolkit is available by individual topic, or bundled together.
 89 pages.
 Last reviewed November 2018.

 Wed.
 Feb.
 13, 2019 from 12-1PM EST. Join presenter Pam Howell as she discusses polypharmacy and medication related side effects related to increased fall risk and how deprescribing can help meet individual's medication goals.
 To learn more or to register click here.